 With a quick and simple claims process, the ITC can effectively save you a ton of money.
 Just a few minutes when you’re already filing your taxes can let you take an average of $5,000 in credit value.
 If you only have time to take one credit, this should be it.

 Since power outages can be an issue for utility companies in California (the state leads the nation in power outages), the state initiated the Self-Generation Incentive Program, which provides rebates to customers who couple their solar panels with solar batteries.

 The program, initiated by the California Public Utilities Commission (CPUC), provides a rebate of up to $200 per kWh of battery installed as a part of residential solar panel systems.

 A Tesla Powerwall solar battery, for example, which has a capacity of 13.5 kWh, could be eligible for a rebate of up to $2,600.

-How to Claim the Self-Generation Incentive Program in California
+How to Claim the SGIP in California (click to expand)